andreamoro/GSC-Wrapper/README.md

 - At least one [Google Account](https://accounts.google.com/signup/v2/webcreateaccount)
 - A website listed into the Google Search Console
 - A project credential on Google's API system (remember to save your credentials somewhere)

--
+After that, executing your first query is really straightforward as per the following example.

-After that, executing your first query is as easy as
+_Example:_
 ```python
 import gsc_wrapper